-I am extremely proud to be a Visiting Fellow at the London School of Economics’ European Institute as well as a contributing editor to Prospect magazine.
-I have written for many interesting publications in Britain and the US such as the Financial Times, The Wall Street Journal Europe, The Times, The Guardian, The Independent, New Statesman and The Ecologist, as well as The New Republic, Foreign Policy and the Chronicle Review.
+I have written for many interesting publications such as the Financial Times, The Wall Street Journal Europe, The Times, The Guardian, The Independent, New Statesman and The Ecologist, as well as The New Republic, Foreign Policy and the Chronicle Review, not to mention Project Syndicate.
 In 1999, I was highly commended as Young Financial Journalist of the Year in the Harold Wincott Press Awards.
-I have also written three books: Open World: The Truth about Globalisation (2002), Immigrants: Your Country Needs Them (2007) and Aftershock: Reshaping the World Economy After the Crisis (2010).
+I have also written four books: Open World: The Truth about Globalisation (2002), Immigrants: Your Country Needs Them (2007), Aftershock: Reshaping the World Economy After the Crisis (2010) and European Spring: Why Our Economies and Politics are in a Mess – and How to Put Them Right (2014).
 Immigrants was shortlisted for the 2007 Financial Times Business Book of the Year award.

-I’m an accomplished public speaker at events around the world: the 2007 Metropolis conference in Melbourne, the annual meeting of Dansk Industri in Copenhagen, a Deloitte EMEA human-resources conference in Athens, and the Carnegie Council in New York, to name but four.
+I’m an accomplished public speaker at events around the world.
 I also spent two-and-a-half weeks touring wonderful New Zealand in May 2009 to speak about the economic benefits of diversity.
-I have done consultancy work for a variety of clients, including the Swedish government’s Globalisation Council, UNDP and the Asian Development Bank.
+I have done consultancy work for a variety of clients, including the International Monetary Fund and the World Bank, the Swedish government’s Globalisation Council, UNDP and the Asian Development Bank.

-I am a commentator on BBC TV and radio on globalisation and migration.
+I am a commentator on BBC TV and radio on globalisation, migration and European issues.
 Perhaps my favourite TV moment, though, was going head-to-head with Neil Cavuto on America’s Fox News where I wiped the floor with him — or at least I like to think so:

-I am now 36, which makes me painfully young for some and terribly past it for others.
-In case you are wondering why I have a French name, my father is French (and my mother Estonian American), but I was born in London and consider myself British, albeit also cosmopolitan.
+I am 40.
+In case you are wondering why I have a French name, my father is French (and my mother Estonian), but I was born in London and consider myself British, albeit also cosmopolitan.
 My friends call me Phil.
 I love writing, but it is not my whole life by any means.
 I enjoy experiencing new places and meeting new people — which is why I have taught myself Spanish and some Portuguese, as well as speaking French.
 I am trying to learn Mandarin.
-I have had the privilege of travelling around the world three times to do research for my books.
-I’m mad about music — mainly house and electro; my favourite DJs are Mark Westhenry and Sander Kleinenberg.
+I have had the privilege of travelling around the world three times to do research for my books, as well as for pleasure.
+I’m mad about music — mainly house; my favourite DJs are Mark Westhenry and Sander Kleinenberg.
 I’m a big Arsenal fan.
 I enjoy reading — Kundera, Garcia Marquez and Murakami rock my boat — intelligent films and great TV series such as The Wire.